Free Church of Scotland (Continuing): Congregations

-The Free Church of Scotland (Continuing) presently has 34 functioning congregations, of which 7 are in North America.
-These churches belong to 6 Presbyteries: the Northern, the Skye and Lochcarron, the Inverness, the United States of America, the Outer Hebrides and the Southern Presbyteries.
-There are 6 congregations and preaching stations in the Atlanta metropolitan area, Washington Metro, Upstate South Carolina, Mebane, NC and St. Louis, MO in the United States, a congregation in Canada, Northern Ireland, and a seminary and demonstration farm in Zambia.
+The Free Church of Scotland (Continuing) presently has 25 functioning congregations in Scotland, as well as others overseas.
+These churches belong to six presbyteries: the Northern Presbytery, the Presbytery of Skye and Lochcarron, the Presbytery of United States of America, the Presbytery of Navarre & Aragon, the Outer Hebrides Presbyteery and the Southern Presbytery.
+There are seven congregations and preaching stations in the United States: Atlanta metropolitan area; Washington Metro; Upstate South Carolina; Mebane, North Carolina; St. Louis, Missouri; Opelika, Alabama; Greenville, Texas; and Fredericksburg, Virginia.
+There is also a congregation and a preaching station in Canada, a congregation in Northern Ireland, and a seminars and demonstration farm in Zambia.

+Preaching Stations and Missions

 Seminary

 The Free Church of Scotland (Continuing) maintains a seminary on the outskirts of Inverness for the training of its ministers.

 Music

 The Free Church Continuing continues to hold to the exclusive use of metrical Psalms sung without instrumental accompaniment in worship, a position which the Free Church of Scotland has ceased to hold.